HeshanKarunaratne/aws/README.md

 - If you want to send an unreleased version to a stakeholder you can use the password protection to an environment using amplify
 - Navigate to Access control and select the branch and select "Password Required"

+59 .
+AWS Amplify DevOps - Building Pull Requests
+- PR reviews work only for private repositories
+- Steps
+    1. Navigate to aws amplify and click deploy
+    2. Link a github project and select the branch and deploy
+    3. Click on previews

 #AWS Theories

 1 .
 What is Cloud Computing